UppaJung/loss/posts/pilot6/index.md

  - Verify that all capitalization of options is caps - DONE
  - Verify that all options that start with "s the" becomes "The" - DONE

+  - if PIN or password changed, who changed it? - DONE
+    - in progress. replicate locked-acct-pwho
+    - replicate locked-acct-how new option 2: "The PIN or password was recently changed"
+    - added locked-pwds-how

  - Can we reduce inconsistency between questions for devices and accounts, possibly using the same labels so we can graph them all together?